al3xandr3/al3xandr3.github.io/_posts/2011-09-30-productivity-others.md

 ![What day most active?](http://al3xandr3.github.com/img/others_day_activity.png)

-As the above could be biased in a number of ways lets use another way to measure it,  if the results match then original estimate should be accurate.
+As the above could be biased in a number of ways lets use another way to measure it and if the results match then original estimate should be ok.

-For example, another approach is to measure the total working hours for each day, like so:
+For example, way to go about it is to sum up the total working hours for each day:

     d = sqldf("select user,
                       day,